-910.2.1.2 Disciplinary Compliance Probation.

-More serious compliance violations found through a Provider's QA process, RESNET quality assurance monitoring or through the RESNET complaint resolution process.
+- 910.2.2 Disciplinary Compliance Probation.
+More serious compliance violations found through RESNET's Quality Assurance process, RESNET quality assurance monitoring or through the RESNET complaint resolution process.
 RESNET shall, at its discretion, make a final determination regarding the necessity of posting a probation resulting from these violations on the RESNET web site.
-These violations may include but are not limited to:
+These violations may include but are not limited to: - 910.2.2.1 Failure to correct the terms of an administrative probation during the time period defined in the issuance of probation; - 910.2.2.2 Ethics or compliance complaint(s) investigated and validated by RESNET against a Provider; - 910.2.2.3 A Provider shall at a minimum be placed on Disciplinary Probation if they have been placed on Administrative Probation twice within twelve months.